gyselax/gyselalibxx/src/advection/README.md

 The methods inheriting from IPolarFootFinder provide ways of calculating the feet of the characteristics on the polar plane.

 The feet of the characteristics are calculated using a time integration method.
-For details of available methods see [timestepper](../timestepper/README.md).
+For details of available methods see [Time Stepping Methods](../timestepper/README.md).

 ### Advection domain